doctorfree/nvim-lazyman

 The convenience script to install and initialize nvim-Lazyman is provided at lazyman.sh.
 The automated install and initialization is performed by lazyman and install_neovim.sh.

-View the lazyman.sh script in the Lazyman Wiki)
+View the lazyman.sh script on the Lazyman website

 Install neovim and tools